-After you have tried the cities signature dish francesinha, are you ready to discover and taste other lesser-known local traditional dishes & wines in Porto?
-You might think of joining our Porto Food Tour.
+After you have tried the city’s signature dish francesinha, are you ready to discover and taste other lesser-known local traditional dishes and wines in Porto?
+You might think of joining our Porto Food Tour where we won’t taste Francesinha but other foods you won’t easily find on your own.
 Guided by our passionate local host, you will experience the Porto that tourists rarely see, taste important elements of our cuisine, and learn about the history, architecture, and culture while walking the streets of our beloved city.

 Enjoy & Bom apetite!